 The Company establishes an allowance for doubtful accounts as determined by management based on its assessment of recoverability; therefore, the carrying amount of accounts receivable generally represents the maximum credit exposure.
-As at December 31, 2016 and 2015, the Company has an allowance for doubtful accounts of \$126 and \$488 respectively.
-The provision for doubtful accounts, if any, is included in selling, general and administrative expenses in the consolidated statement of (loss) earnings, and is net of any recoveries that were provided for in prior periods.
+As at December 31, 2017 and 2016, the Company has an allowance for doubtful accounts of \$126.
+The provision for doubtful accounts, if any, is included in selling, general and administrative expenses in the consolidated statement of earnings (loss), and is net of any recoveries that were provided for in prior periods.

 Counterparties to financial instruments may expose the Company to credit losses in the event of non-performance.
 Counterparties for derivative and cash transactions are limited to high credit quality financial institutions, which are monitored on an ongoing basis.
 Counterparty credit assessments are based on the financial health of the institutions and their credit ratings from external agencies.
-As at December 31, 2016, no financial assets were past due except for trade receivables.
+As at December 31, 2017, no financial assets were past due except for trade receivables.
 The aging analysis of trade receivables is as follows: